TristanBlackwell/stats/README.md

 ![Stats dashboard on iPad](./preview.png)

 ### Key-features

 - Real-time analytics and dashboard
 - Lightweight and efficient, with minimal resource usage
 - Easy integration with websites, mobile apps, and other platforms

+# Local development

+1. Create a `.env` file following the example provided by `.env.example`.
+See [Configuration](#Configuration) for details on the values.

+2. If not already in use, install the [Diesel CLI](https://diesel.rs/guides/getting-started).

+3. Run the stored migrations: `diesel migration run`

 # Getting started